tinganho/stylewithclass/README.md

 Using Stylewithclass to style fonts are easy.
 You begin with "fs-" for font-size.
 After that you specify whether you want it to be relative(with ems) or absolute(with px). "r-" is for relative and "a-" is for absolute.
 After specifying the font size type you specify the amount.

 Style your fonts with 12px with ems.
-It assumes that defualt is 16px and calculates the right number for you.
+It assumes that the browser default size is 16px and calculates the right number of ems for you.

     <div class="fs-r-12"></div>